-You may not think much about it, but the way an office is set up, from individual desks to the office’s lighting, affects how people perform.
+You may not think much about how office space affects productivity, but the way an office is set up, from individual desks to the office’s lighting, affects how people perform.
 So, if you’re dealing with sluggish staff or simply want your team to get more done during a work day, here are some discoveries to remember:

 1: Multiple screens can boost productivity by up to 50%